SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ```

 The ModelCheckpoint callback means that the *best* model is saved, in terms of validation set performance - from *any point* during training.
 That is, although I'm telling the network to train for 50 epochs, or 50 rounds of data, there is no guarantee that it will continue to find better weights and biases throughout those 50 rounds.
-Usually, in fact, it will find the best fit before it reaches the 50th epoch, even though it will continue to adjust parameters until I tell it to stop.
+Usually it will find the best fit before it reaches the 50th epoch, even though it will continue to adjust parameters until I tell it to stop.
 So the ModelCheckpoint function ensures that we don't lose progress.

 ### Analysis Of Training Results
 In addition to saving the *best* model (to model_filename), we can use the *history* object that we created to analyze the performance of the network epoch by epoch.
-In the following code, I'll plot the training and validation loss, and its classification accuracy.
+In the following code, I plot the training and validation loss, and its classification accuracy.

 ```python
 import matplotlib.pyplot as plt